Swedish Bombshell Anna Nystrom Appears To Be Wearing Painted-On Pants In Latest, Sexy Photo Update

 “That is so so so beautiful you are beautiful beautiful beautiful beautiful that is one beautiful butt.
 That is a beautiful beautiful beautiful beautiful butt,” another fan chimed in.

-“Ur looking beautiful as always,” one more chimed in.
+“Ur looking beautiful as always,” said a third Instagram user.

 Just last week, The Inquisitr shared that Anna got sexy in another casual look.
 In the shot, Anna stood front and center, putting both hands on her hips while she struck a fierce pose.
 She wore her long, blonde locks down and straight and they fell all the way down to her chest.
-Per usual, the stunner donned a face full of makeup that came complete with eyeliner, mascara, blush, highlighter, and matte lipstick.
+Per usual, the stunner wore a face full of makeup that came complete with eyeliner, mascara, blush, highlighter, and matte lipstick.
 She showed off her fashion sense in an oversized black shirt that doubles as a dress, completing the look with a pair of over-the-knee boots.

 That snapshot earned Anna over 1,500 comments.